 Once you hit the road, you'll enjoy a spectacular journey across Morocco.
 You'll travel through a remote, empty land that borders the Sahara.
 The views are vast and extensive, with desert plains, high mountains, and plateaus all around.
 Along the drive, you'll see forests of umbrella-shaped Acacias that have adapted to thrive in this harsh environment.
 You can also elect to break up the trip with a stop in the town of Alnif to see the local fossil workshops.

 Enjoy the change in landscape when you reach the lush Tinghir; there's a weekly market in town for local farmers who grow figs, dates, and wheat and live in the area's Ksars (fortified villages).
 Take some time to relax with a delicious lunch and use your afternoon to explore this scenic spot before you press on.

 Your road trip today continues through a green valley that gets increasingly tighter until you enter the vertical Todra Gorge.
 Get out and explore rustic trails that take up and out of the canyon.
-Then rewind your way down into the Todra oasis, where you will spend the night in a beautifully-appointed Kasbah, a fortified hilltop town featuring mud bricks and furnished with the finest local products and fossils.
+Then rewind your way down into the Todra oasis, where you will spend the night in a Kasbah in a fortified hilltop town featuring mud bricks and furnished with the finest local products and fossils.

-Lounge in luxury, then explore the valley for dinner; there are several unexpectedly ambitious restaurants here.
+Explore the valley for dinner; there are several unexpectedly ambitious restaurants here.
 The locals are quite friendly, so feel free to explore the oasis a bit after your meal.